West Elizabeth Bus Rapid Transit Design Project

 The West Elizabeth Corridor will provide a direct, three-mile transportation connection between CSU's Main and Foothills Campuses, and will link directly to the existing MAX at Laurel Station.
 The corridor was chosen as a future BRT route due to its function as a critical three-mile link for CSU students and as a growing business and multi-family housing district.

 More than 24,000 residents and 20,000 jobs are along the West Elizabeth corridor.
-This project's design will incorporate infrastructure supporting all modes including transit, bicycling, walking, and driving.
+This project's design will incorporate infrastructure making it safe, easy and intuitive for all modes including transit, bicycling, walking and driving.

 What’s happening now?

 In summer 2023 the City of Fort Collins and CSU kicked off the final design project for BRT service along the West Elizabeth Street corridor.
-The design should be 100% complete in 2026.
+90% design of the Foothills Transit Station area and 60% design of the remainder of the West Elizabeth BRT Corridor will be complete by Spring 2026.

 - Development of a project management plan